sudhanshu9199/chatAPP/frontend/README.md

   - `/` redirects based on `authUser` status.
   - `/login` and `/signup` blocked for logged-in users.
   - `/profile`, `/settings` are protected.
+- Profile image upload using FileReader and base64
 - Toast notifications for user actions (errors, login feedback, etc.).

 ### 🔄 Global UI Components